idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/materialInv_diffusion_reaction.md

   caption=Physics sub-application
   id=lst:forward

 The top right figure in [!ref](fig:forward_exact) shows the rate found from the optimization process. [!ref](fig:solution_compare) shows how close the solution from the optimized reaction rate is from the synthetic measurement data.
-The diffusion only initial guess is shown by the square data points.
+The diffusion-only initial guess is shown by the square data points.

 !media diffusion_reaction/solution_mesh.png
   caption=Left: Exact reaction rate, simulation mesh, and measurement locations.
 Right: Optimized rection rate and parameter mesh.